bitnenfer/monkey-simd/README.md

 Compare greater than or equal between to vectors and stores result in destination vector.

+##### Function SIMD.GetTarget:Int()

+Returns the ID of the current SIMD target.
+It can be SSE/AVX, ARM NEON or SIMD.js

 ##### Function SIMD_Shuffle:Void(destination:Float32x4, operandR:Float32x4, operandL:Float32x4, x:Int, y:Int, z:Int, w:Int)

 Shuffles two vectors and stores the result in a destination vector.